 We held public/industry meetings and hui for engagement with Māori during the consultation period.

-We also released a Māori engagement plan that sets out how we plan to engage with Māori at this, and later, stages of the review.
+We also released a Māori engagement plan that set out how we planned to engage with Māori at this and later stages of the review.

-What we have heard during the consultation process so far
+What we heard during the issues stage consultation

-We heard a wide variety of views at the public/industry meetings and regional hui with Māori late last year.
-We also received 36 submissions on the issues paper.
+We heard a wide variety of views at the public/industry meetings and regional hui with Māori last year.
+We also received 36 written submissions on the Issues Paper.
 These submissions cover a wide range of views, including plant breeders, growers, the legal sector and Māori.
-What we have heard so far will be carefully considered when making policy recommendations.

 Submitters who wished to remain anonymous are referred to as ‘anonymous submitter’.
 Redactions have been made in accordance with the Official Information Act 1982 and the Privacy Act 1993 and when content may be defamatory or commercially sensitive.
 Two submitters requested for their submissions to remain confidential.
 These submissions have not been published.